Featured Biologists: The DSU MARC Scholars and Dr. Anthea Aikins (MARC Director)

-A unique component of the BS degree in the General Biology concentration is our Biology Education concentration.
-This program is designed for students who plan to teach biology on the secondary level.
-At DSU, you complete your biology degree by selecting biology electives that meet the teacher preparation requirements so that you become "highly-trained" and then complete a one-year masters degree in teaching (student receives an MA degree).
+A unique component of the BS degree in the General Biology concentration is the ability to teach biology on the secondary level.
+At DSU, you complete your biology (BS) degree by selecting biology electives that meet the teacher preparation requirements so that you become "highly-trained" and then complete a one-year Masters degree in teaching (student also receives an MAT degree with teaching certification).

 FORENSIC BIOLOGY MAJOR (BS): Forensic Biology is the application of the scientific principles, methods and techniques to situations of legal importance.
-The DSU Forensic Biology degree is a cross-campus partnership to provide the diverse skills required of an investigator and requires students to take 9 courses in biology, 4 courses related to criminal justice, 5 courses in chemistry, one course each of statistics, psychology and drawing in addition to their general education requirements.
-The DSU Forensic Biology degree is based on a foundation of biological principles that is overlaid with 6 forensic courses that will provide students with the theoretical background and basic laboratory skills needed to pursue a career or advanced study in related fields.
+The DSU Forensic Biology degree is a cross-campus partnership to provide the diverse skills required of an investigator and requires students to take the 5 core courses in biology, 2 courses related to criminal justice, 5 courses in chemistry, one course each of statistics, psychology and digital photography in addition to their general education requirements.
+The DSU Forensic Biology degree is based on a foundation of biological principles that is overlaid with 6 forensic courses that will provide students with the theoretical background and basic laboratory skills needed to pursue a career in forensic biology and related fields.

 All students in the Biological Sciences pursuing a bachelor's degree (BS) at DSU are required to complete the General Education program as required of all students.
 In addition, all majors in Biological Sciences must complete core courses in Biology 101-102, 210, 215, 310, a research project, and biology-based seminar courses.
 The specialization is in the flexibility of an additional 18 credits of student-selected advanced Biology courses (see specific degree concentrations).
 These elective courses are chosen with close faculty advisement.
 A grade of "C" or better is required in all Biology courses and any courses within CMNST.
 In addition, the biology major must complete 5 courses in Chemistry, 2 in Physics, and meet Mathematics requirements.